 Because they are not the national currency, the process of exchanging the legacy currencies of euro area countries (German marks, Italian lire, French francs, etc.) is a paid service offered by commercial banks in Slovenia.
 You are advised to consult a commercial bank, where you will be given information about whether the currency can still be exchanged in Slovenia and what the commission is.

 Old banknotes and coins can still be exchanged in the majority of euro area countries at their central banks.
 This is the case for German marks, which can be exchanged at the German central bank commission-free and with no time limit.
 For more information, see the website of the German central bank.

-The national central banks of the euro area were all still exchanging their banknotes commission-free until at least 2012, and some have no time limit.
+The national central banks of the euro area were all still exchanging their national banknotes and coins, and some have no time limit.